 Alaska Airlines flights arrive and depart on the South Concourses at gates A1-A12, B1-B3 and C1-C11.
 Passengers can connect to other Alaska flights without exiting the TSA secure area.
 A concourse connector with moving walkways allows passengers to connect to the North Concourses without leaving the TSA secure area.
 It goes between gates C1 and D1.

 Portland prides itself on its eclectic appeal.
-It was one of the first cities in the U.S. to embrace the microbrewery phenomenon.
+It was one of the first cities in the U.S. to embrace the microbrewery phenomenon and now has more than 75 craft breweries in the metro area.
 The City of Roses and the area surrounding it is known for its scenic beauty.
 The city is also known for its eco-friendly urban planning.